 For TV WAP consideration, qualified WGAW members in five industry-underrepresented categories – minority writers, writers with disabilities, women writers, LGBT writers, and older writers (55 and up) – were eligible to submit an unproduced half-hour or one-hour spec script.
 Entries were read and scored on a blind submission basis by a panel of judges comprised of Guild members with extensive television writing experience.

-“Now in its eighth year, the Guild’s TV Writer Access Project continues to identify and create opportunities for writers from varied backgrounds and experiences and make their work accessible to an increasingly global industry,” said WGAW Director of Diversity Tery Lopez.
+“Now in its eighth year, the Guild’s TV Writer Access Project continues to identify and create opportunities for writers from varied backgrounds and experiences and make their work accessible to an increasingly global industry,” said WGAW Director of Inclusion and Equity Tery Lopez.
 “The program is a direct response to promote inclusiveness in storytelling and to offer a unique pool of talent to industry influencers and decision makers.”

-“The TV Writers Access Project helps mid-level writers sharpen their skills in preparation for staffing season,” said the Guild’s Diversity Advisory Group Co-Chair and WGAW Board of Directors member Glen Mazzara (Damien, The Walking Dead, The Shield).
+“The TV Writers Access Project helps mid-level writers sharpen their skills in preparation for staffing season,” said the Guild’s Inclusion and Equity Advisory Group Co-Chair and WGAW Board of Directors member Glen Mazzara (Damien, The Walking Dead, The Shield).
 “After their writing is judged outstanding by top showrunners, honorees are invited to attend a series of seminars in which they are mentored by their peers.
 The TV WAP not only identifies talented writers, it gives them the tools they need to become invaluable to any writing staff.”

 This year’s TV WAP received 143 submissions from Guild members: 41 minority, three disability, 51 women, 13 LGBT, and 35 55-and-older writers.